 133. Interim orders

-(1) The Court may at any time in the course of protection proceedings make an interim order —
+(1) The Court may at any time in the course of protection proceedings make an interim order.

+(2A) Except in the case of an interim order (secure care), an interim order may be made —

-(a) on its own initiative; or
+(a) on the Court’s own initiative; or

 (b) on the application of a party.

+(2B) An interim order (secure care) may be made only on the application of the CEO.

 (2) An interim order is an order as to any one or more of the following —

 (a) that the child is to be returned to, placed with, or remain with a parent of the child;